riceissa/issarice.com/wiki/people.md

 If you happen to find _me_ interesting or in any way trust my judgment, feel free to use this page to identify people you should look into.

-bolding indicates people I particularly recommend.
+Bolding indicates people I particularly recommend.

 I don't endorse everything these people say (in fact, I couldn't, since these people often disagree with each other).